shiroyasha/blog-source/source/posts/sinatra-app-with-rspec.html.md

 Now we should make the spec_helper load this file before the tests are run.
 To do that we need to prepend that file with a require statement.

-While we are here it would be also a good idea to set the environment to test when running rspec, include some rake test helpers, and clear the fake database before each test.
+While we are here it would be also a good idea to set the environment to test when running RSpec, include some rake test helpers, and clear the fake database before each test.

-Your `spec/spec_helper.rb` file should look similiar to this.
+Your `spec/spec_helper.rb` file should look similar to this.

 ``` ruby
 ENV['RACK_ENV'] = 'test'